mla/text-forge/README.md

     my $forge = Text::Forge->new;
     $forge->charset('iso-8859-1');

 Specifies the character encoding to use for templates.
-Defaults to utf8.
+Defaults to unicode (utf8).

 ## search\_paths